nus-cs2103-AY2324S2/ip/docs/README.md

 Format: `bye`

 ## Task Storage Format
 Tasks are saved automatically as CSV file, specified by the user at the start of the program.
-By default, Blu will create `[JAR file location]/data/data.csv` if not file is chosen.
+By default, Blu will create `[JAR file location]/data/data.csv` if no file is chosen.
 ### CSV format
 ```
 Task_Type,Completed,Task_Title